About the Scheme

 Leaving the scheme before five years are up

-You can leave the scheme before the five years are up, but the minimum bonded term to be eligible for any payment is three years.
+You can leave the scheme at any time, but the minimum bonded term to be eligible for any payment is three years.
 Your involvement is up to you.
 Should you decide to leave get in touch at vbs@tewhatuora.govt.nz.

 Terms and Conditions and Payment Application Forms